gokulm/BoltOn/docs/cqrs.md

 -----------------
 The best way to understand the implementation is by looking into [BoltOn.Samples.WebApi](https://github.com/gokulm/BoltOn/tree/master/samples/BoltOn.Samples.WebApi) project's `StudentsController` and by going thru GET, POST and PUT student endpoints, corresponding requests and their handlers.

 Though separate databases could be used for commands and queries i.e., writes and reads respectively, in this sample we have used only one database but different tables Student and StudentFlattened.
-You can switch the read/write store to SQL or CosmosDb (or any other database that will be supported in the future) using `IRepository` registration.
+You can **switch the read/write store to SQL or CosmosDb** (or any other database that will be supported in the future) by just changing the `IRepository` registration.

 * The events that get raised from your entities (that inherit BaseCqrsEntity) get added to EventsToBeProcessed collection.
 Two entities [`Student`](https://github.com/gokulm/BoltOn/blob/master/samples/BoltOn.Samples.Application/Entities/Student.cs) and [`StudentFlattened`](https://github.com/gokulm/BoltOn/blob/master/samples/BoltOn.Samples.Application/Entities/StudentFlattened.cs) inherit `BaseCqrsEntity`.
 Student entity is saved in Student table with foreign-key constraint to StudentType table.
 Commands (aka writes) go to this table.
 StudentFlattened entity is saved in StudentFlattened table, which is denormalized without any foreign-key constraints.
 Queries (aka reads) go to this table.
 Private and internal constructors are added to both the entities.
 The private constructor is to support EF and the internal constructor is to allow instantiation of the entity with appropriate request object as parameter.
 * Student's internal ctor is called from `CreateStudentHandler`, which gets invoked by `Mediator` from StudentController's POST call.